Michael Okwu

 Michael Chiaka Douglass Okwu is a Nigerian American journalist, television personality, and media entrepreneur.

 Early life and education

-Michael Okwu was born in Imo State in southeastern Nigeria.
-His father and mother, a diplomat and educator respectively raised Michael and his four brothers abroad in London, Washington DC, and Dar es Salaam before the family fled as refugees of the Biafran Crisis and permanently re-settled in the United States.
+Michael Okwu was born in Emekuku, Imo State in southeastern Nigeria.
+His father and mother, a diplomat and educator respectively raised Michael and his four brothers abroad in London, Washington DC, and Dar es Salaam before the family fled as refugees of the Biafran War and permanently re-settled in the United States.
 Okwu was schooled at St Aedan's Parochial School and Phillips Exeter Academy, and studied Government at Harvard University where he was an editor of the Crimson, a soccer player and a sprinter on the track team.